matteematt/.dotfiles/README.md

 ### Tags

+This plugin contains two functions to work with tags.
+To work with tags an external application such as `universal ctags` is required.
-An asynchronous wrapper to call ctags to generate a tags file.
+* An asynchronous wrapper to call ctags to generate a tags file.
+* If `fzf` is installed a binding to enhance tag jumping.
+Using the `<leader>]` binding the jump will be initialised for the `<cword>`.
+The user will be alerted if there is no matching tag.
+If there is only one match it will automatically be taken.
+If there are multiple then fzf will be used to choose via the filename.
+A preview window will show the `ex` command which matches the tag in the file.
+If `bat` is installed it will be used to syntax highlight the `ex` command.
 ```
 <leader>t - Generate tags file
+<leader>] - Jump to tag
 ```

 ### StatusBar